Sex toys as a couple: how to bring up the subject with your partner?

 It is also possible that your partner would prefer to start gently.
 For example:

-• try a sex toy on yourself first then share your experience with your partner to help them imagine it for themselves,
+• try a sex toy on yourself first, then share how it felt with your partner to help them picture the experience,

-• try a simple accessory like a vibrating cockring (penis ring), easy to use,
+• trying a simple accessory such as a vibrating cockring (penis ring), easy to use,

 What matters most is respecting your shared pace.

-Sometimes, couples begin with softer products: a sensory lubricant, a massage oil, body paint… These are not strictly speaking sex toys, but these intimate cosmetics already allow you to step gently outside your habits.
+Sometimes couples even begin with softer products: a sensory lubricant, a massage oil, a body paint… These are not strictly speaking sex toys, but these sexual cosmetics already offer a gentle way to step outside the everyday.

 Using a sex toy as a couple: the key to shared pleasure